CSL-KU/DeepPicarMicro/README.md

 	$ python quant-train.py

-To create a TFLiteMicro compatible model representation, run the following command inside the ModelCreation/models/ directory:
+To create a TFLiteMicro compatible model representation, run the following command inside the desired models directory:

-	$ xxd -i quant-model-<size>.tflite > <model-name>.cc
+	$ xxd -i quant-model.tflite <model-name>.cc

-Where <size> is the model architecture trained and <model-name> is the name of the new file.
+Where <model-name> is the name of the new file.

 ## Neural Architecture Search (NAS)

-For the NAS, we assume that the datasets are added to a different folder in the NAS directory called "NAS/Dataset/".

-This is to allow for multiple datasets to be present, but manually select which dataset to use for the NAS.
-This selection can be done by setting the "dataset" parameters in NAS/All/params.py to the name of the dataset.
-For example:

-	dataset="<dataset #1>"	# Replace with actual dataset name

 To perform a NAS for a given model backbone/dataset combination, the following commands can be run:

-	$ python filter_models.py <max_connections>
+	$ python filter_models.py <max_MACs>
 	$ python train_pass.py
 	$ ./create-cc.sh <dataset_name>